Your monthly pledge: A lifeline for animals. START NOW!

 Researchers have found that pigs are intelligent beings capable of remembering their surroundings, learning from their friends, and solving complex problems.

 Away from the overcrowded and inhumane conditions of factory farms, pigs are curious animals that form social bonds, just as we do.
-They even use previously-learned knowledge to solve complex problems.
+They even use previously learned knowledge to solve complex problems.

 So, what exactly are pigs capable of?
 And how does this change our tendency to view them as food?